SEL1028 : Introduction to the Structure of Language 2: Morphology and Meaning

 At the end of this module students should:

-i. have acquired knowledge of the basic concepts and categories of linguistic morphology, semantics and pragmatics and the relationship between these concepts and syntactic/phonological processes;
+i. have acquired knowledge of the basic concepts and categories of syntax, semantics and pragmatics;

-ii. have acquired basic skills in morphological, semantic and pragmatic analysis and argumentation;
+ii. have acquired basic skills in syntactic, semantic and pragmatic analysis and argumentation;

-iv. be familiar with reading and processing semantic and pragmatic data;
+iii. be familiar with reading and processing syntactic, semantic and pragmatic data;

-v. understand how morphology, semantics and pragmatics can be applied to problems of a linguistic nature, including analytical problems;
+iv. understand how syntax, semantics and pragmatics can be applied to problems of a linguistic nature, including analytical problems;

-vi. display a basic understanding of the place of morphology, semantics and pragmatics within the grammar in relation to both syntax and phonology.
+v. display a basic understanding of the place of syntax, semantics and pragmatics within the grammar.

 Intended Skill Outcomes